sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 # 10 Upgrade / Downgrade considerations

 # 11 Unit Test

 *fpinfra*

-This being a library that provides C APIs is unit tested via a C/C++ based test utility that exercises those APIs.
-The unit test is build up on the google test (gtest) infra.
+fpinfra being a shared library that provides C APIs is unit tested via a C/C++ based test utility that exercises those APIs.
+The unit test is build up on the google test (gtest) infrastructure.
 The test infra relies on the automake "make check" and gets executed during the compliation of sonic-secutity docker.

 # 12 Appendix: Sample configuration